TrentBrick/Upside-Down-Free-Energy/README.md

 ### Verify installation
 nvidia-smi
 ```
 Your server should now be fully set up to run all of the following experiments!
+Please don't post Issues on installation as I won't be able to provide any further support and have already provided a lot more than most other ML code reproductions/support!
 NB.
 If you are not using Conda be sure either uninstall it or to call `conda deactivate` every time you SSH in and whenever you start a new tmux terminal.